 The Family Forest Carbon Program has been designed to remove these barriers.
 It brings together family forest owners, companies, and local NGOs to address climate change together.

 Landowners who qualify for the program will receive incentive payments to help plan and implement sustainable forest practices that increase the carbon storage on their properties.
 In addition, the program requires only a 10-year or 20-year commitment, depending on the practice best suited for your forest.
 FFCP also handles all the administration of carbon credits, so forest owners are only responsible for implementing the practice.

-For companies looking to reduce their carbon footprint, FFCP will offer the chance to purchase verified carbon credits, and provide them with the opportunity to support rural American families by investing in a forest carbon projects designed specifically for small woodland owners.
+For companies looking to reduce their carbon footprint, FFCP will offer the chance to purchase verified carbon credits and provide them with the opportunity to support rural American families by investing in forest carbon projects designed specifically for small woodland owners.

 How do I know if my woodland qualifies for FFCP?